 Most of the major bookies now let you “cash out” your accumulators but that may not be the best way to secure the profit.
-If you have a Betfair account you can lay bets off to get a potentially bigger profit or cover your stake.
+If you have a betting exchange account you can lay bets off to get a potentially bigger profit or cover your stake.

 Lay bets are different to traditional types of bet and can often be a good way to boost your winnings on a wager.